JoshHaywood/messaging-app/README.md

 This will start the back-end and front-end together

 3. Finally navigate too http://localhost:3000 in your browser or https://messaging-app.herokuapp.com/ if you wish to see the deployed version

+*Please note* there are several .env variables in the project, they are the following:

+- PORT
+- PEPPER
+- SECRET

+- DB_HOST
+- DB_USER
+- DB_PORT
+- DB_PASSWORD
+- DB_NAME

+There PORT, PEPPER and SECRET variables are your choice to assign however I would reccomend the following database setup:

+- DB_HOST = Localhost
+- DB_USER = root
+- DB_PORT = 3306
+- DB_PASSWORD = password
+- DB_NAME = database_name

+Assign these in `./server/config/db.ts` in place of the .end variables.